-The CRM defines some properties as being necessary for their domain or as being dependent from their range, following the definitions in the table above.
-Note that if such a property is not specified for an instance of the respective domain or range, it means that the property exists, but the value on one side of the property is unknown.
+The possible kinds of dependencies are defined in the table above.
+Note that if a dependent property is not specified for an instance of the respective domain or range, it means that the property exists, but the value on one side of the property is unknown.
 In the case of optional properties, the methodology proposed by the CRM does not distinguish between a value being unknown or the property not being applicable at all.
 For example, one may know that an object has an owner, but the owner is unknown.
 In a CRM instance this case cannot be distinguished from the fact that the object has no owner at all.
 Of course, such details can always be specified by a textual note.